 Let T be the static type of e_1 .
-It is a static type warning if T does not have an accessible instance setter named v = unless T or a superinterface of T is annotated with an annotation denoting a constant identical to the constant @proxy defined in dart:core.
-It is a static type warning if the static type of e_2 may not be assigned to T. The static type of the expression $e_1v = e_2$ is the static type of e_2 .
+It is a static type warning if T does not have an accessible instance setter named v = unless either:

+- T or a superinterface of T is annotated with an annotation denoting a constant identical to the constant @proxy defined in dart:core.
+Or - T is Type, e_1 is a constant type literal and the class corresponding to e_1 has a static setter named v =.

+It is a static type warning if the static type of e_2 may not be assigned to the static type of the formal parameter of the setter v =.
+The static type of the expression $e_1.v = e_2$ is the static type of e_2 .